22 Apr 2021 HYN Himalayan Yoga Academy

 7. Sahasrara (Crown) Chakra

-The crown chakra, or Sahasrara, is located at the top of our head.
+The crown , or Sahasrara, is located at the top of our head.
 Your Sahasrara represents our spiritual connection to ourself, others, and the universe.
 It also plays a role in our life’s purpose.
 It gives the sense of ‘I realize’.
-The seventh chakra is known to be responsible for the direct connection with the almighty and the conscious energy.
-This chakra is located on the top of your head and is associated with the Buddhist concept of achieving nirvana–which is simply not possible for humans.
+The seventh center is known to be responsible for the direct connection with the almighty and the conscious energy.
+This center is located on the top of your head and is associated with the Buddhist concept of achieving nirvana–which is simply not possible for humans.
 Trying to balance this chakra will help you gain insight into ourself and balance your other chakras.

 It is not possible to completely balance this chakra for a human.